TobisMa/johnny/README.md

 | <kbd>⌃ Ctrl</kbd><kbd>⇧ Shift</kbd><kbd>S</kbd> | Saving current micro code to file | Save |

 ### shortcuts for buttons like `ram --> db`
-Those shortcuts are in VIM style meaning you need to enter command mode first by pressing <kbd>:</kbd> or <kbd>v</kbd>.
+Those shortcuts are in VIM style meaning you need to enter command mode first by pressing <kbd>:</kbd>(VIM keybinding) or <kbd>V</kbd> (added by this website).
 Afterwards you type the commmand from the list below.
 Then press <kbd>⏎ Enter</kbd> to emulate pressing the button.
-While in command mode you can press <kbd>Esc</kbd> or <kbd>^ Ctrl</kbd><kbd>C</kbd>.
+While in command mode you can press <kbd>Esc</kbd> or <kbd>^ Ctrl</kbd><kbd>C</kbd> to leave command mode.
 While in command mode all basic shortcuts above are disabled.
-The visual feedback is in command mode in the bottom left corner
+The visual feedback is in command mode in the bottom left corner.

 #### List of commands in command mode
 | Command | Button | Meaning & Notes |